United Way of Monroe/Lenawee Counties: Celebrate women's achievements in March - NewsBreak

 From 1981 to 1987, the week of March 7 was proclaimed Women’s History Week.
 Between 1987-94, Congress and the president annually proclaimed March as Women’s History Month.
 Finally, in 1995, March was permanently proclaimed Women’s History Month, to celebrate the contributions women have made to the United States and recognize the specific achievements women have made over the course of American history in a variety of fields.

-While you celebrate the important women in your life, here’s some notable ways to explore women’s history on local, state and national levels.
+While you celebrate the important women in your life, here are some notable ways to explore women’s history on local, state and national levels.

 Locally